jeromeku/lab4-1/README.md

 ```

 * Note that the root node is the first node of the data
-* Generate the layouts of the nodes
+* Let's generate the nodes layout

 ```javascript
 var tree = d3.layout.tree()